Mapping a Network Drive

 3. Select Connect to Server

-4. Input the file path of the network drive provided to you (e.g. smb://tamu/drive01)
+4. Input your file path of the network drive provided to you (e.g. smb://tamu/drive01)

-Note: Make sure to prefix the provided file path with smb:// if it is not already
+1. Note: Make sure to prefix the provided file path with smb:// if not done so already

 5. Click Connect